 In order to have a complete overview of the sentiment of posts, sentiment is aggregated on Facebook Page Posts, User Posts, Sent Tweets, Twitter Mentions, and Instagram Posts.

-The Radiator indicator shows the ratio of positive to negative comments and replies, allowing you to get a quick and comprehensive snapshot of your fans’ sentiment.
+- The Radiator indicator on posts in Analytics shows the ratio of positive to negative comments and replies, allowing you to get a quick and comprehensive snapshot of your fans’ sentiment.
 Please note that the sentiment aggregation on posts does not contain the sentiment value of the actual post.

-Moreover, the comments part of posts includes a pie chart that shows the ratio of positive, negative, neutral, admin, and ‘no sentiment’ comments.
-In this case, you can get a more detailed overview of the sentiment of your fans’ comments, allowing you to drill down into the latter and understand how to react accordingly.
+- In the details section of a post, click on "comments" to learn more about total breakdown across negative, neutral, admin, and ‘no sentiment’ comments.
+In this case, you can get a more detailed overview of the sentiment each comment, allowing you to drill down and understand how to react accordingly.

-In addition to sentiment analysis being part of Analytics in Suite, it’s also possible to monitor and analyze sentiment with the help of two Dashboard widgets: Sentiment of Comments and Sentiment of Comments & User Posts.
+In addition to sentiment analysis being part of Analytics, it’s also possible to monitor and analyze sentiment with the help of two Dashboard widgets: Sentiment of Comments and Sentiment of Comments & User Posts.

 The Pie Chart visualization can be used to get an overview of the sentiment of Comments and User Posts on a specific profile.
 The Comparison visualization, on the other hand, can be used to compare the sentiment across profiles or labels.